Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Construction of valid PIs with neural networks

 To achieve average coverage, we use methods derived from conformal inference \citep{Vovk05, Lei+18}.
 In general, conformal prediction intervals require a fixed prediction procedure that is refit on an augmented data set.
 As it would clearly be infeasible to refit a large network many times, this process can be simplified by using classical sample slitting. \citet{Lei+18} refer to such methods as split-conformal.
-The interval $[l_{\tau}(x),u_{\tau}(x)]$ given by $N_{\tau}(x)$ will approximately capture the properties of the underlying conditional distribution of $Y$ given $X=x$, but the intervals may not provide average coverage.
-In order to achieve provably average coverage, we can use $D_2$ to adjust the interval using an expansion constant $c \in (0, \infty)$.